GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/10.491-500/07.Standing-by-a-Purpose-True/docs.md

 ---
+title: |
-title: 497.
-Standing by a Purpose True
+    497. Standing by a Purpose True - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 497.
+Standing by a Purpose True.
+Standing by a purpose true,  Heeding God's command,  Honor them, the faithful few,  All hail to Daniel's band!
+    keywords:  |
-    keywords: Church Hymnal, Standing by a Purpose True, Standing by a purpose true, Dare to be a Daniel
+        Church Hymnal 1941, adventhymnals, advent hymnals, Standing by a Purpose True, Standing by a purpose true.
+Dare to be a Daniel,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 497. STANDING BY A PURPOSE TRUE
+####  Church Hymnal 1941,

 ```txt

 1.
  Standing by a purpose true,
 Heeding God's command,
 Honor them, the faithful few,
 All hail to Daniel's band!
 Refrain:
 Dare to be a Daniel,
 Dare to stand alone!